 In August 2018, the FASB issued ASU No. 2018-13, Fair Value Measurement (Topic 820): Disclosure Framework - Changes to the Disclosure Requirements for Fair Value Measurement.
 The new guidance modifies the disclosure requirements on fair value measurements.
 The ASU is effective for fiscal years beginning after December 15, 2019, with early adoption permitted.
-While the Company continues to evaluate the effect of adopting this guidance, the Company expects the fair value disclosures related to marketable securities, as disclosed in Note 2 - Fair value of financial instruments, will be subject to the new standard.
+While the Company continues to evaluate the effect of adopting this guidance, the Company expects the fair value disclosures related to financial instruments, derivative instruments and hedging activities and earnout liabilities will be subject to the new standard.